aCrazyQuasar/quasar-site/README.md

 Literally just the resources for QG.
 If you don't know what I am talking about, then visit [this link](tinyurl.com/areyou5ure).

 ## Stuff
 So here is a rundown of what is in this repo.
-First, we have the dev-lab, which is mostly just a bunch of online resources.
+First, we have the dev-lab, which is mostly just a bunch of online resources for like, stuff i do.
+Then there is pxys.txt which is a list of proxies for my website, and updates.json, which are update for my website.
+There is also music, but that is not really important

 ## Other Stuff